Jseph/hero-realms-lua-scripts/Lua_documentation.md

 Animations / text

-- animateShuffleEffect(player) - plays deck shuffle animation
+- animateShuffleDeckEffect(player) - plays deck shuffle animation
 - showOpponentTextEffect(text) - shows text to the opponent
 - hideOpponentTextEffect(text) - hides previously shown opponent text
 - showCardEffect(layout) - you may build a layout to be show to player to several seconds or until clicked. createLayout("avatars/troll", "Injured Troll I", "{3 combat}", "The troll gets angry")
 - showTextEffect(text) - shows text on the screen
 - waitForClickEffect(playerText, oppText)- shows text to corresponding player and waits for click
+- waitForClickExpressionEffect(playerStringExpression, oppTextExpression)- same as previous but with string expression support shows text to corresponding player and waits for click.
 - customAnimationEffect({id, player}) - plays a custom animation with “id” for “player”
 - cardAbilityAnimationEffect({ id, layout }) - plays card animation with “id” style and “layout” card face
+- setPlayerAvatarEffect(avatar, playerExpression) - changes avatar for a hero
+- setPlayerNameEffect(name, playerExpression) - changes name of a hero
+- showTextExpressionEffect(format, { expressions }) - shows flying text
+    showTextExpressionEffect(format("10/3 result: {0}", {divide(10, 3)}))

-Card Effects TODO: check if all effects are listed
+## Card Effects TODO: check if all effects are listed

 Card effects require a list of cards to be supplied, normally via a selector.
 They end with -Target